Fanny by Gaslight (film): Plot

 In the idyllic countryside during the holiday she is painting by the lake when a dog spoils her picture.
-The dog belongs to Harry Somerford.
-They chat.
+The dog belongs to Harry Somerford, with whom she chats.

 Back in the mansion where they stay the dog appears at her door.
 She looks out of the window and Harry is talking business with her father.
 He is a young friend of the father, who then has to return to London without her.
 She is now calling him "father".

 Back at the huge Seymore house she returns to duties as a maid.
 One day a visitor Lord Manderstoke encounters her on the stair and recognises her as Hopwood's daughter.
 He is revealed as the lover of Mrs Seymore.

 Mr Seymore reveals to his wife that Fanny is his daughter.
 She asks for a divorce to marry Manderstoke.
 Mr Seymore commits suicide rather than face disgrace.

 Fanny leaves and goes back to home territory.
 Somerford is trustee to Mr Seymore's will and delivers property shares to Fanny.
 A letter reveals that Fanny was Seymore's daughter and also that he loved Somerford like a son.

 Somerford's sister comes and tells her Somerford wants to marry her but it must not happen as it will ruin his reputation.
 Somerford appears and asks her to marry him.

 In the final scene Somerford has been shot in the chest and Fanny and a physician are caring for him.
 The sister again appears and demands to take him into her own care.
 This could be fatal but the sister says she would rather he die than be with Fanny.
 He chooses to live.